Our Decision to Be Social Justice Oriented

 April's Focus:

-- We are hoping to attend and want to encourage others to attend the Confronting White Supremacy Symposium on 5/20/23 hosted by Community Change, Inc.
+- We are planning to attend and want to promote the Confronting White Supremacy Symposium on 5/20/23 hosted by Community Change, Inc.

-- We want to acknowledge and support Portland Museum of Art's pursuit of collecting art from BIPOC teens/young adults. and creating a more inclsusive and inviting space for all identiites; we encourage folks to complete this survey to provide PMA feedback
+- We want to acknowledge and support Portland Museum of Art's pursuit of collecting art from BIPOC teens/young adults. and creating a more inclusive and inviting space for all identities; we encourage folks to complete this survey to provide PMA feedback.

 March's Focus: